krepi/node-course/homeworks/hw9_14.05.2024/README.md

 ### SinglyLinkedList (located in `structures/SinglyLinkedList.js`)

 A class representing a singly linked list.
+This class is used in the implementation of the `Stack` and `Queue` classes.

 #### Methods: